ArduSat/ArdusatSDK/README.md

 Name | Description
 --- | ---
-**SERIAL_MODE_HARDWARE** | Output serial data on built-in USB hardware serial **SERIAL_MODE_SOFTWARE** | Output serial data on software serial (must specify transmit & receive pins in the constructor, see arguments in example above)
+**SERIAL_MODE_HARDWARE** | Output serial data on built-in USB hardware serial **SERIAL_MODE_SOFTWARE** | Output serial data on software serial (must specify transmit and receive pins in the constructor, see arguments in example above)
 **SERIAL_MODE_HARDWARE_AND_SOFTWARE** | Output to both hardware and software serial interfaces

 #### Limitations